Financial Technology

 • Can result in unpaid invoices or collections

-How to Offer Clients Fee Funding
+How to Offer Clients Professional Fee Funding

 While there are many fee lending solutions available, not all of them were made with the specific needs of the accounting industry in mind.
 CPACharge offers an accounting fee funding solution, powered by Affirm, made specifically for accounting professionals to provide a client-centric experience while maintaining a steady cash flow.